-The FDA has accepted the biologics license application for the anti-PD-1 antibody drug balstilimab for the treatment of recurrent of metastatic cervical cancer with disease progression on or after chemotherapy.
+The FDA has accepted and granted priority review to the supplemental biologics license application for the PD-1 inhibitor cemiplimab-wlc for the treatment of patients with recurrent or metastatic cervical cancer whose disease progressed on or after chemotherapy.

 Tisotumab vedotin elicited significant responses without prohibitive toxicity in combination with carboplatin as frontline therapy, as well as in combination with pembrolizumab as second- or third-line therapy in patients with recurrent or metastatic cervical cancer.

 High responses to single-agent dostarlimab-gxly were seen in patients with endometrial cancer who had a high tumor mutational burden, irrespective of mismatch repair or microsatellite stability status.

 In an interview with Targeted Oncology™, Isabelle Ray-Coquard, MD, PhD, discussed the NEOPEMBROV study in greater detail and the benefits of adding pembrolizumab to perioperative treatment for serous carcinoma deemed non-optimally resectable.

 In an interview with Targeted Oncology™, Shannon N. Westin, MD, MPH, FACOG, discussed the need for the DUO-E trial in the endometrial cancer space and the unique patient population the study will evaluate.

 Shannon Westin, MD, MPH, FACOG, a gynecologic oncologist at The University of Texas MD Anderson Cancer Center, discusses the use of durvalumab with or without olaparib for the treatment of endometrial cancers.